 Inflation is heavily influenced by government policy.
 In the United States, it generally stays at or around two percent per year, the target goal of the Federal Reserve Bank.

 A bitcoin, on the other hand, will change based primarily on market forces.
 With no regulating authority, and the supply of bitcoins in the marketplace fixed, the price of a single token is almost entirely dictated by supply and demand.
 This means that no government can erode a bitcoin’s value through inflationary policy, but it also means that the bitcoin is subject to far more severe swings in value.

 Where inflation in the United States averages around two percent per year, the value of a bitcoin can fluctuate by more than 15 percent in a single day.
 As a result, money invested in a bitcoin can accrue far more value than money left in a bank account, but it is also subject to more severe losses.

 The final major difference between a bitcoin and a bank account is ease of spending.

 A bank account involves merely the storage of your money.
 As a result, spending any of that money involves a third party transaction that fetches that cash from your institution.
 This could mean stopping by an ATM or using a debit card, both systems which then check your account and transfer spendable funds accordingly.

 Given that your bank will hold fiat currency on your behalf, the money is universally spendable within its economy.
 A dollar held in a bank account can be spent on any transaction in the United States.

-As an asset, a bitcoin is far less fungible.
-It can only be spent with a merchant who wants a bitcoin and those are relatively few and far between (although markedly growing in number).
-On the other hand again, as an asset, a bitcoin involves only a single transfer.
-Instead of fetching spendable money from your bank account, you simply transfer your bitcoin to someone else.
-There are fewer steps because you are directly handing the merchant something he or she wants.
+As an asset, bitcoin is far less fungible.
+It can only be spent with a merchant who wants a bitcoin, and those are relatively few and far between (although markedly growing in number).
+On the other hand, again, as an asset, a bitcoin involves only a single transfer.
+Instead of fetching spendable money from your bank account, you transfer your bitcoin to someone else.
+There are fewer steps because you are directly handling the merchant something he or she wants.